hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 yes, if word is not listed in the function spec, it's global (or belongs to some other context)

-[17:18:47](#16173839277865HckyQ:gitter.im) <hiiamboris (NOT THIS ONE)>: now that you know that `function` collects set-words, there's another way to access global words (without writing set-words and then listing them in /extern) - can you guess what way is that? í ½í¸‰
+[17:18:47](#16173839277865HckyQ:gitter.im) <hiiamboris (NOT THIS ONE)>: now that you know that `function` collects set-words, there's another way to access global words (without writing set-words and then listing them in /extern) - can you guess what way is that? ğŸ˜‰

 [17:19:06](#16173839467866MANlF:gitter.im) <rseger (rseger)>:
 so reading from a variable just silently walks scope, as you'd expect.
 You have to use the `/extern` refinement explicitly to enable writing to external scopes.